w3f/Grants-Program/applications/VeniceFinance.md

 - A brief description of your project.
 - An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
 - An indication of why your team is interested in creating this project.

+Venice offers programmable & composable privacy solutions for liquidity migration cross all blockchains via bridges.
+Venice provides the following features:
+* Advanced cryptography algorithms including Bulletproofs, Turbo-PLONK, MPC, etc. to encrypt smart contract inputs.
+Front-running resistance and full anonymity to protect users from value extracting players.
+* VENI’s innovative deflationary tokenomics design and game-theoretic-inspired mining mechanism guarantees long-term sustainability of Venice protocol.
+Venetians collectively decide on the optimum solution for the protocol through farming, staking and voting.
+* Venice allows users to frictionlessly and trustlessly move liquidity inter-ecosystem without revealing their position or identity.
+Venice has secured $10 million worth of liquidity incentives from its investors and partners towards launch.

 ### Project Details